aakers24/THM/Paths/SOC1/SOC1.md

 * Administrators can create an organization on the platform and organize their personnel.

-* Traffic Light Protocol (TLP) - Set of designations to ensure approriate access to sensitive information.
+* Traffic Light Protocol (TLP) - Set of designations to ensure appropriate access to sensitive information.
 There are colors which indicate a scale of full disclosure / open access (white) to no disclosure / restricted access (red).
 For more information look to CISA.

-* Permissable Actions Protocol (PAP) - Used to indicate what can be done with information, if an attacker can detect the current state of analysis, or defensive actions that are in place.
+* Permissible Actions Protocol (PAP) - Used to indicate what can be done with information, if an attacker can detect the current state of analysis, or defensive actions that are in place.
 It uses a color scheme similar to TLP.
 For more information look to MISP.

 ---